-Section 3.3.
+In order to find the optimal processor speeds for maximizing the objective functions of the system with FCFS scheduling policy, we have used the method proposed in Subsection 3.3.
 Primarily, the interval analysis method [12] using Hessians is applied for this optimization problem through employing the INTLAB V5.5 [25] toolbox.
-In some cases, where the computations are hard due to the nature of the TUFs besides the PDF of relative deadlines, we have used guadrature method with an absolute error tolerance of 10^{-10} and global line search (GLS) method using a respective MATLAB toolset [24].
+In some cases where the computations are hard due to the s $s_1$ $s_2$ $S_3$ $S_4$ $S_5$ $S_6$ $S_7$ (MHz) 13 104 208 312 416 520 624 $\mu{Norm}$ 0.0208 0.1666 0.3333 0.5000 0.6666 0.8333 1 pow A (Watts) 0.044 0.116 0.279 0.390 0.570 0.747 0.925 pow1 (Watts) 0.015 0.064 0.129 0.154 0.186 0.222 0.260 nature of the TUFs besides the PDF of relative deadlines, we have used quadrature method with an absolute error tolerance of 10-10 and global line search (GLS) method using a respective MATLAB toolset [24].
 (For relatively simpler utility functions, as the ones used in a number of previous studies, we can find the optimal speeds for the resulting objective functions solely through the interval analysis method and Hessians.)
 The results for deterministic and exponential relative deadlines are examined by checking different initial values for the numerical optimization methods.
 The selected configurations have only one local (or equivalently global) optimal value.
 Therefore, the search methods converge to the desired global optimal value.
 The same performance measures for the NP-EDF scheduling policy are obtained through simulations.
 The simulations have been done using a discrete event simulator written in C++ via the Visual C++ compiler.
-The experiments have been done for 10 times for every system configuration, each with 100,000 arrivals.
-The confidence level for our simulations is 99 percent within the confidence interval of 0.001.
-The optimal speeds for the objective functions of the queuing system with the NP-EDF scheduling policy are obtained through the GLS method.
+The experiments have been done for 10 times for every system configuration, each with 100000 arrivals.
+The confidence level for our simulations is 99% within the confidence interval of 0.001.
+The optimal speeds for the objective functions of the queueing system with the NP-EDF scheduling policy are obtained through the GLS method.